brandonchaffee/arbitria/docs/prop-appendix.rst

 Contract            ``Ratio.sol``

 Description         | Ratio numerator for determining the proportional value of yes to no votes in order
-                    | for a mdification to be approved
+                    | for a proposal to be approved

 Type                ``uint256``
 ================    ====================================================